codifydev/codifydev.github.io/_pages/about.md

 permalink: /about/
 ---

-I'm a computer engineer with experience in software, computer architecture, and chip design.
+I'm a computer engineer who enjoys automating things and learning across the stack.
+I have previous experience in software development, computer architecture, and chip design.

 ## [Resume](https://codify.dev/resume)